Skills

 Encourage excellence

-As part of the revision of secondary professional education, modules on sustainable finance must be added to the Federal Certificate of Proficiency (CFC) in Commercial Business/Banking Sector.
+As part of the revision of secondary professional education, modules on sustainable finance have been added to the Federal Certificate of Proficiency (CFC) in Commercial Business/Banking Sector.
 The Haute école de gestion de Genève (HEG) already offers a Certificate of Advanced Studies (CAS) in Sustainable Finance.
 The University of Geneva has offered a course on sustainable finance since 2011, as well as a graduate certificate in social responsibility and non-profits.
-The Institut Supérieur de Formation Bancaire (ISFB) has launched a Certificate in Sustainable Investment.
-Lastly, sustainability will soon be included in the syllabus of the SAQ Client Advisor Certificate, which is widely recognised as the industry standard.
+The Institut Supérieur de Formation Bancaire (ISFB) has launched a Certificate in Sustainable Finance.
+Lastly, the SAQ Client Advisor Certificate, which is widely recognised as the industry standard, has strengthened the sustainability requirements since 2022.

 Geneva Financial Center